hzeller/bant/README.md

 Commands (unique prefix sufficient):
-    parse          : Parse all BUILD files from pattern the ones they depend on. print          : Print rules matching pattern. -e : only files with errors list           : List all the build files found in project workspace      : Print external projects found in WORKSPACE. lib-headers    : Print table header files -> libraries that define them.
+    parse          : Parse all BUILD files from pattern the ones they depend on. print          : Print rules matching pattern. -e : only files with errors
+    list-buildfiles: List all the build files relevant for the pattern including the dependencies.
+    list-package   : List all packages relevant for the pattern. workspace      : Print external projects found in WORKSPACE. lib-headers    : Print table header files -> libraries that define them.
     genrule-outputs: Print table generated files -> genrules creating them.